Making a Car Insurance Claim-What You Should Know

 - Crime Number (if relevant)

-When you first contact your insurance company it is important that you remain as calm as possible throughout and answer all of their questions to the best of your abilities.
+When you first contact your insurance company try and remain as calm as possible throughout and answer all of their questions to the best of your abilities.

 Making Your Claim

-Once you have made the initial contact with your insurance company you will receive a claims document which you are required to fill out and return to them.
+Once you have made the initial contact with your insurance company, you will receive a claims form which you are required to fill out and return to them.
 This document will have to include the exact nature of the claim you are making and any other documentation relevant to it.
-This may include:- Invoices from garages
+This may include:- Invoices or quotes for repairs

 - Any photographic evidence

-Do not be afraid to provide as much information as you can; providing the information you give is relevant then you can never provide your insurance company with enough; it will help them understand the nature of your claim and will also help you understand what the insurance company is expected to do on your behalf.
+Do not be afraid to provide as much information as you can.
+As long as it is relevant, you can never provide your insurance company with enough information.
+It will help them understand the nature of your claim and will also help you understand what the insurance company is expected to do on your behalf.

-As mentioned previously you may be required to provide a copy of your driving licence; if this is the case then you should provide both a copy of the card and paper versions if in your possession.
-Insurance companies often ask for copies of driving licence documents in order to prove the validity of a driver's claim and also to prove they are legally eligible to drive.
+Insurance companies may ask for copies of driving licence documents in order to prove the validity of a driver's details.
 They may also wish to check for endorsements.

 After You Have Made Your Claim